Lake Macdonald Dam Improvement Project

 The design for the new dam wall at Lake Macdonald is a split-level concrete spillway.
 The primary 'lower ogee' spillway is set at the original lake level, and an upper labyrinth spillway for higher floods.

-A labyrinth spillway is an overflow weir, zigzag in shape, to enable higher flows due to a longer total effective length over the spillway, caused by large rain events.
+A labyrinth spillway is an overflow weir, zigzag in shape which creates a longer total effective length over the spillway to enable higher flows caused by large rain events.
 The labyrinth spillway provides an efficient means of increasing spillway capacity without raising the dam’s crest.

 The earth embankments will be reconstructed to their original level on either side of the spillway.